 Throwing an event to raise money for a good cause sometimes requires a bit of money upfront.
 If you’re short on funds but determined to host a stellar event, starting an online fundraiser for those initial costs is an easy way to raise money fast.
 Having an online fundraising page is a great way to raise money ahead of time.

 4. Promote your event

-- Make a public Facebook event and invite your network of supporters.
-Ask them to share the invitation with their network of friends to double and triple the number of eyes on your cause.
+Make a public Facebook event and invite your network of supporters.
+Ask them to spread the word about your invitation with their network of friends to double and triple the number of eyes on your good cause.

-- Send an email invitation to acquaintances, coworkers, and anyone else you can’t reach through social media.
-Be sure to provide background information on your nonprofit and explain why this event means so much to you—this will help encourage charitable giving.
+Send an email invitation to acquaintances, coworkers, and anyone else you can’t reach through social media.
+Make sure to provide background information on your nonprofit and explain why this event means so much to you—this will help encourage charitable giving.

-- Print out flyers and post them on bulletin boards in coffee shops, libraries, music venues, and anywhere else in your community that gets a lot of foot traffic.
+Print out flyers and post them on bulletin boards in coffee shops, libraries, music venues, local businesses and anywhere else in your community that gets a lot of foot traffic.

-If you know you want to host an event but aren’t sure which direction to take, we have 10 charity fundraising event ideas to get the creative juices flowing.
+If you know you want to put together an event but aren’t sure which direction to take, we have ten charity fundraising event ideas to get the creative juices flowing.

 1. Pet beauty pageant